lllama/lllama.github.io/content/posts/Exploring Burp Project Files.md

 ```
 00 00 5B BC 00 00 5B B4
 ```
 And `5B B4` is 23,476, which is the length of the response.
-So we have
+So we have the requests and responses next to each other, and a way to know how much to read from the file.

+My next idea is to see whether there are any pointers to these locations within the file.